wadkisson/LeanProfiler/README.md

 # LeanProfiler

 A tiny runtime profiler for compiled Lean programs.
-Wrap the regions you care about; it times them and prints a terminal summary plus a Chrome/Perfetto JSON trace.
+Wrap the regions you care about, and LeanProfiler prints a terminal summary plus a Chrome/Perfetto JSON trace.

 Toggled by `LEAN_PROFILE`.
 When off, instrumented calls cost a single boolean check.